covid-at-home/covid-at-home/shopping.md

 * **Pulse oxymeter** (20-25 EUR/USD) ([example](https://www.amazon.de/gp/product/B07P3ZS6L3))
    > ![](/images/pulse-oxi.png)
    >
-   > Little gadget that clips on your finger and shows the heart rate (which is easy to measure other ways) and the oxygen saturation in the blood (which is harder to measure any other way).
+   > Little gadget that clips on your finger and shows the heart rate (which is also easy to measure in other ways) and the oxygen saturation in the blood (which is hard to measure any other way).

 * **Blood pressure meter** (20 EUR/USD or so) ([example](https://www.amazon.de/gp/product/B07KY867ZH))
    > ![](/images/blood-pressure.png)